-Marc Matsumoto is a Tokyo-based chef and food blogger.
+Marc Matsumoto is a Tokyo-based chef, author, and TV host.
 Below, he spells out five rules to remember if you don’t want to run afoul of a Japanese chef.

 If you’ve ever been to Japan (or even if you haven’t), you probably know how polite and orderly the people there are.
 It’s a country where the people go to great lengths in the name of hospitality.
 Most restaurants will bend over backward to ensure that you have an enjoyable meal; however there are a few unspoken rules that you should be aware of, to avoid an embarrassing Lost in Translation moment.